FETA – International street and open-air theatres festival in Gdansk

 FETA – Practical information

-Feta is located in Lower Town – it’s a short walk from the Main City – you just need to cross Elblaska Street.
+Feta in 2019 is located in Lower Town – it’s a short walk from the Main City – you just need to cross Elblaska Street.
 The information centre is located in Walowy Square (don’t confuse it with Walowa Street) – you can get a programme here, that includes the map of the venue.
+Some performances will be presented in different parts of Gdansk, make sure to get your map and schedule at the information centre to plan your visit to FETA.

 There is a food truck area within the festival, so you don’t need to get back to the centre for dinner.
 There are also areas with mobile toilets (Toi Toi).
 Beware, that drinking alcohol in the street is an offence, so you shouldn’t bring alcohol to FETA.
 There are not many supermarkets in the area, so it’s better to bring anything you might need with you.